 Harris' Hawk

-This bird is native to North America and is the most recent widely used addition to the falconry ranks.
+This bird is native to North America and is the most recent widely used addition to the falconry ranks and is now popular in Europe.
 This bird is different from most other in that it is social hunting in family groups with other Harris' Hawks.
 These hunt cooperatively even using each other to stand on to gain a better perch.

 Plumage